S.Africa in African Union talks on COVID-19 shots for 10 million people | Health

 S.Africa in African Union talks on COVID-19 shots for 10 million people

-South Africa is negotiating with an African Union (AU) platform to buy COVID-19 vaccines for at least 10 million of its people, a top health official said on Friday.
+South Africa is negotiating with an African Union (AU) platform to buy COVID-19 vaccines for at least 10 million of its people, a senior health official said on Friday.

-The country was provisionally allocated 12 million doses developed by AstraZeneca, Pfizer, and Johnson & Johnson in an AU vaccine plan, but it was unclear how many vaccines it would seek to buy after it halted plans to use the AstraZeneca shot.
-Sandile Buthelezi, Department of Health director-general, did not say which vaccines the country wanted to buy via the AU in comments before a parliamentary committee.
+The country was provisionally allocated 12 million doses developed by AstraZeneca, Pfizer, and Johnson & Johnson (J&J) in an AU vaccine plan, but it was unclear how many vaccines it would seek to buy after it halted plans to use the AstraZeneca shot.
+Sandile Buthelezi, Department of Health director-general, did not say which vaccines the country would order via the AU in comments to parliament.

-South Africa has reported the most infections and deaths on the African continent and suffered a severe second wave of cases driven by a more contagious variant of the novel coronavirus.
-In common with other African countries, it has lagged wealthier parts of the world in rolling out immunizations.
-So far, it has administered some 90,000 doses of Johnson & Johnson's shot in a research study targeting healthcare workers.
+South Africa has reported the most infections and deaths on the African continent and suffered a severe second wave of cases driven by a more contagious variant of the coronavirus.
+Like other African countries, it has lagged in wealthier parts of the world in immunizations.
+So far, it has administered some 90,000 doses of J&J's shot in a research study targeting up to 500,000 healthcare workers.

-Explaining why it had not yet received doses from the COVAX vaccine distribution scheme co-led by the World Health Organization, Buthelezi said: "Their allocation was heavily biased towards AstraZeneca, ... then we told them 'hold on guys, we can't take the AstraZeneca as is, for now, let's consider other vaccines either the Pfizer or the Johnson & Johnson,' so hence the delay."
-South Africa is expecting to receive 117,000 Pfizer doses this month via COVAX, he added.
+Explaining why it had not yet received doses from the COVAX vaccine scheme co-led by the World Health Organization, Buthelezi said: "Their allocation was heavily biased towards AstraZeneca ...
+Then we told them 'hold on guys, we can't take the AstraZeneca as is, for now, let's consider other vaccines, either the Pfizer or the Johnson & Johnson,' hence the delay."
+South Africa is expecting to receive 117,000 Pfizer doses this month via COVAX.

+Stavros Nicolaou, an executive at local pharmaceutical company Aspen which will be making J&J doses, said the country faced big challenges in its vaccination campaign.
+South Africa is only due to receive vaccines for around 6 million people by the end of the second quarter, he said, as it heads into winter and the third wave of infections is expected.

+It will also have to scale up daily vaccinations from around 5,000 in the J&J study to around 250,000 to hit its target of immunizing 40 million people, or two-thirds of the population, over the next year, Nicolaou added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)